 About Tonni

-Tonni is a female Staffordshire Bull Terrier almost 9 years old.
+Tonni is a female Staffordshire Bull Terrier over 9 years old.
 Carefully selected as a great representative of her breed, Jahn-Gabriel decided to make her part of their program.
 Jahn-Gabriel has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Noumenon Staffords reports to performing the health tests below on their breeding dogs.
 Ask your breeder about the tests performed on the parents of your litter.
 Learn more about health testing for Staffordshire Bull Terriers.